ronalde/best-served-local/README.md

 ## Fully automated usage

-Run the script on your web server, together with valid values for `--incss-fontpath`, `--outputfile`, `--fontdirectory` and the `--overwrite-fonts` and `--overwrite-cssfile` arguments to get a powerful fully automated powertool:
+Run the script on your web server, together with valid values for `--incss-fontpath`, `--outputfile`, `--fontdirectory` and the `--overwrite-fonts` and `--overwrite-cssfile` arguments to get a fully automated powertool:

 ```bash
 ./best-served-local --incss-fontpath /static/fonts \